This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - exercise the MyCC’s powers to make decisions, give directions, or take such other appropriate actions.

 The CAT’s decision is final and binding on the parties to the appeal.
-Nonetheless, the CAT’s decision, and any other administrative decision of the MyCC, may be subject to judicial review by the High Court.
+Nonetheless, its decision, and any other administrative decision of the MyCC, may be subject to judicial review by the High Court.

 Where the MyCC accepts an undertaking, it shall close the investigation without any finding of infringement and it shall not impose a penalty on the enterprise.
 Any undertaking accepted by the MyCC will be made publicly available for inspection by the public and can be enforced in the High Court.
 Offering a suitable undertaking is particularly useful to avoid a finding of infringement, which can trigger follow-on civil actions.